 Carrick Watson appears to have acquired the photos that hung on the wall of the garage, and a few are available on the PreWarCars website .

-During the latest renovation and painting this week, another gem was uncovered.
+During the 2018 renovation and painting, another gem was uncovered.
 On the other side of the building, in Nithsdale Street, an even older shop sign was revealed.

 This was William Bennie & Son, Butchers.
 A check in the BygoneBungo database and Post Office Directories shows Bennie to have been in the premises from when it was built up to at least 1903.

-The shop was owned and used by Alexander B Robertson & Company as some sort of machine shop in 1925, and the Nivens from 1929.
+The shop was owned and used by Alexander B Robertson & Company as some sort of machine shop in 1925, and then by the Nivens from 1929.